-The Company has received assays for twenty-three (23) Reverse Circulation (RC) drill holes at the Leipold Prospect for a total of 1,728 metres in an area that is down dip and along strike from recent and historical drilling.
+The Company has received assays for ten (10) Reverse Circulation (RC) drill holes at the Leipold Prospect for a total of 1,002 metres in an area that is down dip and along strike from recent and historical drilling.
 We are pleased that the results have confirmed significant extensions, demonstrating the down dip and strike continuance of mineralisation beyond the previously defined limits.
-Note, LPRC0048 failed and was redrilled as LPRC0093 - LPRC0093 has results pending.

-This is incredibly exciting and continues to demonstrate very shallow mineralisation exists at the Leipold Prospect and the down dip extensions are showing the continuation of high-grade plunges.
+This is incredibly exciting and continues to demonstrate significant mineralisation exists at the Leipold Prospect and the down dip extensions are showing the continuation of high-grade plunges.
 Table One illustrates all the available drill hole intercepts returned to date for the Leipold Prospect.
-Please note the Company has the balance of the samples at the laboratory due to be reported in late September 2020 and drilling at the Kookynie Gold Project is scheduled to continue at an accelerated rate - pending drill rig availability.
+Please note the Company has the balance of the samples at the laboratory due to be reported in mid-October 2020 and drilling at the Kookynie Gold Project is scheduled to continue at an accelerated rate - the Company has a single RC rig available but we are looking to expand that fleet to expedite drilling.